dmytyk/TheArk/README.md

 # TheArk
-Inventory project with Barcode Reader and Web Interface
+Inventory Project with Barcode Reader and Web Interface